-- (i) For written paper, the students will be required to attempt five questions in all.
+(i) For written paper, the students will be required to attempt five questions in all.
 Question No. I will be compulsory comprising of 12 short answer type questions of 2 marks each and will cover the entire syllabus.
-The students are required to attempt nine short answer type questions out of 12, i.e. $9 \times 2 = 18$ marks. - In addition to it, Question Nos.
-II to IX will consist of long answer (essay type) questions, two questions from each Unit with internal choice carrying 18 marks each i.e. $4 \times 18 = 72$ marks. - (ii) On an average, 15 hours are to be devoted for each Unit. - (iii) For private candidates, who have not been assessed earlier for internal assessment, the marks secured by them in theory paper will proportionately be increased to maximum marks of the paper in lieu of internal assessment.
+The students are required to attempt nine short answer type questions out of 12, i.e. 9 X 2 = 18 marks.
+In addition to it, Question Nos.
+II to IX will consist of long answer (essay type) questions, two

+In addition to it, Question Nos.
+If to IX will consist of long answer (essay type) questions, two questions from each Unit with internal choice carrying 18 marks each i.e. $4 \times 18 = 72$ marks.

+- (ii) On an average, 15 hours are to be devoted for each Unit. - (iii) For private candidates, who have not been assessed earlier for internal assessment, the marks secured by them in theory paper will proportionately be increased to maximum marks of the paper in lieu of internal assessment.